 - Assessing its own performance as the governing body of Missouri Foundation for Health

-Candidates/Nominations for the 2020 Board recruitment cycle will be accepted until November 20, 2020.
+Candidates/nominations for the 2022 Board recruitment cycle will be accepted until Thursday, September 8, 2022.

 View the specifications link above to learn how to apply.

-Serving on the Board requires a significant time commitment.
-There are usually six to seven Board meetings each year, typically lasting three to four hours each.
-Additionally, all directors serve on one or more of the standing Board committees, many of which meet regularly.
+Serving on the Board requires a significant time commitment, and it is expected that a typical Director will devote an average of 12 hours per month to Board-related activities.
+Historically, there have been six to seven Board meetings each year, typically lasting three to four hours each.
+Additionally, all Directors serve on one or more of the standing Board committees, many of which meet regularly.
 Learning and social opportunities, including an annual two-day retreat, are offered throughout the year.
-It is expected that a typical director will devote approximately eight hours per month to Board-related activities, depending on committee assignments.

 Qualifications, Experience, and Personal Characteristics